Last updated : December 30, 2024

-As we mentioned above, the length of time that someone can test positive for recent drug use varies with the urine test—the mouth swab test, as well, for that matter.
-There are several reasons for this, some have to do with the body’s metabolism process.
+The length of time that someone can test positive for recent drug use varies with the urine test—the mouth swab test, as well.
+There are several reasons for this having to do with the body’s metabolism process.

 Reasons include:

-- The type of drug used makes a difference.
+- The type of drug used.
 Someone who uses heroin can expect to test positive on a urine test for one to three days after stopping use.
-Someone who smokes marijuana daily can test positive for months!
+And, as stated above, someone who smokes marijuana daily can test positive for months!

 - Dosage amount and frequency of use affect the process.
-It stands to reason that the more the drug is ingested, the longer it will remain in the body.
+It stands to reason that the amount of drug that is ingested—and the time that passes between doses—the longer it remains in the body.

 - Individual tolerance levels fluctuate from person to person.